013 logo

 Are there facilities for people with invisible disabilities?

 At 013 Poppodium, where stimuli and crowds are a daily feature, the Hidden Disability Sunflower keycord offers a way to make the invisible visible.
 It allows you to let others know that you may have a neurological, physical, visual or hearing impairment and could possibly use some extra understanding, help or time during your visit to 013.
+The Hidden Disabilities Sunflower keycord is recognized and acknowledged within 013 and is available at our Boxoffice.

 Do you have a wheelchair-accessible toilet?